-As part of this advance planning and education effort, PG&E has begun to provide specific Smart Grid and general business educational opportunities to DBEs, including:
+As part of the advance planning and education effort, PG&E provided specific Smart Grid and general business opportunities to DBEs, including:

-- PG&E Pacific Energy Center classes on Smart Grid technology and PG&E roadmaps that are open to the public at no cost, and intended to help prime suppliers, DBEs and other small businesses better understand the scope and timing of PG&E's planned Smart Grid efforts over the next ten to fifteen years. - PG&E's sponsorship of DBE firms in the University of California Advanced Technology Management Institute (ATMI) executive management training for companies poised for growth in emerging technologies like Smart Grid. - PG&E's sponsorship of DBE firms in the UCLA Anderson School of Business, Management Development for Entrepreneurs executive business management training. - DBE supplier development opportunities through PG&E's Technical Assistance Program, which include ISO 9001 and ISO 14001 certification training scholarships; DBE sponsorships to select industry tradeshows, invitations to matchmaking events and other educational workshops.
+- Smart Grid & Energy Analytics Job Fair and Vendor Showcase held at PG&E's Pacific Energy Center ('PEC') featuring several major firms in the Smart Grid industry, each demonstrating their technologies, and interviewing for open positions and subcontracting opportunities. - PG&E PEC classes on Smart Grid technology and PG&E roadmaps that are open to the public at no cost, and intended to help prime suppliers, DBEs and other small businesses better understand the scope and timing of PG&E's planned Smart Grid efforts over the next ten to fifteen years. - PG&E's sponsorship of DBE firms in the University of California Advanced Technology Management Institute (ATMI) executive management training for companies poised for growth in emerging technologies like Smart Grid. - PG&E's sponsorship of DBE firms in the UCLA Anderson School of Business, Management Development for

+Entrepreneurs (MDE) executive business management training.

+DBE supplier development opportunities through PG&E's Technical Assistance Program (TAP), which include ISO 9001 and ISO 14001 certification training scholarships, DBE sponsorships to select industry trade shows, invitations to matchmaking events and other educational workshops.